wongtaylor/comp370-automata-from-regex/README.md

 # comp370-automata-from-regex

-Program reads a file to convert regular expression into an equivalent NFA, then into an equivalent DFA machine, and finally prints out reject or accept for each string.
+Python program that takes a regular expression and converts it into an equivalent non-deterministic finite automaton (NFA) machine by parsing it into a syntax tree.
+Then, using knowledge of languages, the program converts the NFA into an equivalent deterministic finite automaton (DFA) machine.
+A DFA determines whether the specified input is valid and outputs yes or no accordingly.